Anonymed-User/Dungeon-Defenders-2-advanced-macro/README.md

 ## Important Notes

 - This tool sends inputs to the **game window directly** (own-sided, not game-sided)
-- Macro usage in DD2 is **allowed** but at your own risk per community guidelines
+- Macro usage with auto-G in DD2 is **allowed** All another functions you can use at your own risk
 - Run as **administrator** for hotkeys to work globally
 - Antivirus may flag the `.exe` as suspicious — this is a **false positive** (PyInstaller behavior)